GoMarks Help

 Usage

-To use your shortcuts, you can either:
+To use your shortcuts, you can:

-2. call the URL https://gomarks.example.com/go/?q=your_keyword directly
+2. open the URL https://gomarks.gwill.cloud/go/?q=keyword+option directly

 Simple shortcuts